simp/pupmod-simp-tpm/README.md

 tpm::pkcs11::user_pin: '87654321'
 ```

 To start with Trusted Boot, add the `tpm::tboot` class to your node.
+Then follow
+the directions below carefully.

 ```yaml
 classes: